 The catalogue raisonné of paintings by Kay Sage was prepared under the auspices of Hollis Taggart and Mark Kelman.
 This long overdue publication will bring to fruition the meticulous work and scholarship of Stephen Robeson Miller, curator of Double Solitaire – The Surreal Works of Kay Sage and Yves Tanguy in 2011 at the Katonah Museum of Art.
 It is our objective to produce a complete, authoritative compilation of the paintings of the artist and will include provenance, exhibition history and bibliographic references.
-The projected date of publication is 2018 with a loan exhibition planned to celebrate the launch.
+The projected date of publication is October 2018.